MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/function-productname.md

 ms-prod: "dynamics-nav-2017"
 ---
 # PRODUCTNAME Functions
-An application have a full name, marketing name, and short name.
+An application can have a full name, marketing name, and short name.
 The PRODUCTNAME functions in C/AL enable you to retrieve these name variations.

 ```
 String := PRODUCTNAME.FULL